sasjs/server.sasjs.io/docs/permissions.md

 ![](./img/uri-access.png)
 ## URI Access

-URI rules are applied to the following endpoints:
+URI rules can be applied to the following endpoints:

 * /AppStream
 * /SASjsApi/code/execute